Understanding Product Liability Law

 While the exact parameters of holding a manufacturer liable for your injuries are more complex than a three-step process, the idea is simple: you are entitled to compensation for injuries you suffer while using a defective product as intended.

 As mentioned above, this is a highly complex area of the law, and proving a defective product requires skill and resources.
-At The Ammons Law Firm, we have been practicing product liability law for over thirty years and have successfully recovered over $1 billion for injured clients like you.
+At The Ammons Law Firm, our Lubbock Product Liability Lawyers have prosecuted product liability claims for over twenty years and have successfully recovered over $1 billion for injured clients like you.

 Defectively Designed Products